Generate. Compose. Test. Optimise. Ship.

 A better prompt that costs less to run.

-Most prompt tools stop at “make it work.”
-The Optimiser makes it sharper and cheaper — then Battle proves the new version actually beats the old one on your test cases.
+The Optimiser makes a working prompt sharper and cheaper, then Battle checks the new version against the old one on your own test cases.

 Effectiveness